 \section{Conclusion and futures works}

-In this paper, a subsize image database of gastric histopathological images is developed, namely GasHisSDB.
-GasHisSDB has three sub-databases, $160\times160$ pixels sub-database, $120\times120$ pixels sub-database and $80\times80$ pixels sub-database.
-Each sub-database contains two folders of normal images and abnormal images.
+In this paper, a sub-size gastric histopathological image database is developed, namely GasHisSDB.
+GasHisSDB have three Sub-databases, $160\times160$ pixels Sub-database, $120\times120$ pixels Sub-database and $80\times80$ pixels Sub-database.
+Each Sub-database contains two folders of normal images and abnormal images.
 Each folder contains cropped images that have been renamed and shuffled.
-GasHisSDB has the function of testing the results of image classification.
+GasHisSDB has the function of discriminating the performance of classifiers.
 This paper is divided into the following two parts for testing.
 For classical machine learning methods, this paper extracts five different features.
 Then test the classification performance of seven different classification methods on three sub-databases, and analyze the differences in the accuracy of each classifier.
-For deep learning methods, this paper tests three repeatedly proven CNN methods and ViT, which has only recently been used in the field of image classification.
+For deep learning methods, this paper tests three repeatedly proven CNN methods and ViT, which have only recently been used in the field of image classification.
 This paper focuses on the analysis of the four models from the accuracy rate, model size, training time and other indicators.
 In addition, this paper conducts additional experiments for training time to find the best classification performance of ViT on GasHisSDB.
-The performance demonstrated by GasHisSDB in the image classification experiments in this paper is competent for the task of testing existing image classification methods.
+GasHisSDB demonstrates that the performance in the image classification experiments in this paper is competent to test existing image classification methods.

 The creation of the dataset means that more image classification methods can be used for this dataset.
-We will try newer image classification methods on GasHisSDB, and perform comparison and analysis of image classification methods to obtain better practical methods to contribute to the medical progress.
+We will try newer image classification methods on the GasHisSDB to compare and analyze image classification methods and obtain better practical methods to contribute to medical progress.